flores1999/reading-notes/201/read08.md

 ## How does this topic connect with your long term goals?

-It will help me with make sure that I know how to give the feture clintes what they need and or want their site to look like
+It will help me with make sure that I know how to give the feture clintes what they need and or want their site to look like.

 ## Help from/referenced from